cyclus/cyclus/README.rst

 ***************

 The `Cyclus Homepage`_ has much more detailed guides and information.
-This Readme is intended to be a quick reference for building cyclus for the first time.
+This Readme is intended to be a quick reference for building Cyclus for the first time.

 The Cyclus code requires the following software and libraries.